zmuhls/critical-play/slides.md

 **Slide 15 - System Prompt:**
 Configure the AI's behavior and constraints
 Example: "You are playing 20 Questions.
-Think of a famous person and I will try to guess who it is.
-You must only answer with 'yes,' 'no,' or 'I don't know.'
-Do not provide hints or explanations."
+I'm thinking of a famous person.
+Ask me yes/no questions to guess who it is.
+Every question you ask must rhyme with your previous question.
+Do not provide explanations or commentary."

 **Slide 16 - User Prompt:**
 Your first message to start the game
-Example: "I'm ready.
-Have you thought of someone?
-I'll start: Is this person alive today?"
+Example: "I've thought of someone.
+Go ahead and ask your first question!"

 **Slide 17 - Optional Settings (Advanced):**
 - **Temperature:** ☐ 0 (very deterministic) through 1.5 (more creative)